A Powerful Statement from a Child in Court: ‘May God Judge You’ | Davis Vanguard

 Diandre Cobb is accused of molesting two girls, starting at the ages of six and nine, and continuing for several years.
 Deputy District Attorney Dinah Mielke specified that a third victim had also decided to press charges, but that the crimes addressed at this hearing concerned only the first two victims.

 Assistant Public Defender Michael Mullan, speaking for Cobb, requested release of Mullan, claiming the defendant was not a threat to public safety.
-Before determining release, Judge Geoffrey Goodman heard three victim impact statements.
+Before determining parole, Judge Geoffrey Goodman heard three victim impact statements.

 “I wasn’t even double digits.
 You’re a liar, a manipulator, and you’re horrible for what you did.
 You should never be near another little girl again.
 My kids will never go through what I did.
 My childhood ended at six, and nothing will bring it back.
 The world shouldn’t have to always say ‘protect your daughters, educate your sons,’” Mary read aloud.

 Then, Mary read her own statement.
-Mary was a relative of the children, and became their legal guardian two years ago.
+Mary was a relative of the children who became their legal guardian two years ago.
 Previously, the girls had lived with Cobb.

 Within those two years, she was contacted multiple times by Cobb requesting to interact with the girls.
 When one of the girls had turned 14, he even sent a message asking her to be his girlfriend.
 She now flinches whenever she is touched, and was recently hospitalized for suicidal thoughts.